 “…this game has cat pictures, lots of them.
 Awesome.”

-Can not skip the credits.
-It is 2020, we should be allowed to do that now.
+Cannot skip the credits.
+It’s 2020, we should be allowed to do that now.

 The facial animations are lacking.
 They tend to lack expressiveness and often feel mistimed (i.e. smiling before it makes sense).
 I don’t like to nitpick, but this was my experience.

 Also, when you sit down at the computer the second time, it locks up the game.
-I thought maybe I just had some bad luck, but other steam members have remarked the same thing.
-I had to log out, close steam, and log back in to fix it.
-The game is somewhat buggy, a not good look for a game that is in full release (as opposed to early release).
+I thought maybe I just had some bad luck, but other Steam players have remarked the same thing.
+I had to log out, close Steam, and log back in to fix it.
+The game is somewhat buggy, not a good look for a game that is in full release (as opposed to early release).

-All in all it feels like a disconnected series of puzzles with the plot being a secondary feature at best.
-I didn’t find myself invested in any of the characters or the storyline at any point of the game.
+All in all, it feels like a disconnected series of puzzles with the plot being a secondary feature at best.
+I didn’t find myself invested in any of the characters or the storyline at any point in the game.

 Enjoyable, but unfinished, point-and-click indie adventure game.